top of page

 Cloud focuses on uptime

 Cloud vendors don’t do any of this for you.
 Because it’s not their job.
+This is why so many clinics, CPA firms, and legal offices fail audits: they think storing data in the cloud = compliance.
+It doesn’t.

 HIPAA even spells it out: